 Business purpose loans are loans to businesses that are secured by real property which will be renovated by the borrower.
 Upon completion of the renovation the property will be either sold by the borrower or refinanced by the borrower who may subsequently sell or rent the property.
 Most, but not all, of the properties securing these loans are residential and a portion of the loan is used to cover renovation costs.
-The business purpose loans are included as a part of the Company's Loans held for investment portfolio and are carried at fair value.
-These loans tend to be short duration, often less than one year, and generally the coupon rate is higher than the Company's residential mortgage loans.
+The business purpose loans are included as a part of the Company's Loans held for investment portfolio and are carried at fair value with changes in fair value reflected in earnings.
+These loans tend to be short duration, often less than one year, and generally the coupon rate is higher than the Company's typical residential mortgage loans.
 As these loans are generally short-term in nature and there is an active market for these loans, the Company estimates fair value of the business purpose loans based on the recent purchase price of the loan, adjusted for observable market activity for similar assets offered in the market.
-Business purpose loans have a fair value of \$147 million at March 31, 2022.
+Business purpose loans have a fair value of \$217 million and \$230 million as of June 30, 2022 and December 31, 2021, respectively.